hpwarren/rowing2021-2022/README.md

 Before the CRASH-B in March 2021 I could do 3x2k/3m at about 265 watts (1:49.7/7:18.8).
 I did a 6:55.3 (313 watts).

-The training goal for this year is 3x2k/2m at 300 watts (1:45.3/7:01.2).
+The primary training goal for this year is 3x2k/2m at 300 watts (1:45.3/7:01.2).
 A stretch goal!
 The plan is work my way up from 210 watts with LOTS of volume.

+The secondary training goal is to row at a very consistent pace.
+The plots should show decreasing dispersion over time.

 Not sure what the CRASH-B target is yet.
 (300/265)*313 ~ 340 watts?
 This would be 1:41/6:44.